open-source-labs/Recoilize/README.md

 ### <u>Under the Hood</u>
 * Deprecated dependencies have been updated
-* React has been updated from 16 to 17
+* The version of React used to build the Recoilize Chrome Extension has been updated to v17
 * Increased testing coverage
 * Cleaner codebase for improved readability